nboj/Game-Game/README.md

 # How to play
 ### Please download this git repository, open the build folder, and run the executable to play the game
 ### To view the source files and scripts, open the "Order of the Goo" folder, open the "Assets" folder, then open the "Scripts" Folder.
+All of the scripts are sorted into categories that are relevent to the scripts.
+Everything in this game was coded in c#.

 ### If you run into any issues my contacts are:
 ### Email: christian.auman@outlook.com